-The first exciting views of McKinley are on the way to Willow, as the mountain looms over the drive north on the Parks Highway (Hwy.
+The first exciting views of Denali are on the way to Willow, as the mountain looms over the drive north on the Parks Highway (Hwy.
 3).
 On clear days, the mountain offers plenty of photographic opportunities to motorists starting in this small town.

 Willow offers plenty of outdoor recreational opportunities to visitors looking to break up the drive north to Denali.
 There are several campgrounds - both private and state-run - as well as fantastic fishing opportunities.
 Willow Creek receives a big run of salmon each summer, starting in mid-May and continuing through late August.
 Guides can get you on the fish, but Willow Creek is also very accessible for do-it-yourself anglers looking to wet a line.
 The creek crosses the Parks Highway, but for the best fishing, head to Willow Creek State Recreation Area, off Willow Parkway Road.
 A large public campground gives anglers access to the confluence of Willow Creek and the Susitna River.
 Watch for bears!